 Pittsburgh Assistance Center for Educators and Students

 Good News!
-PACES is pleased to announce our former intern, Gabrielle Kozlowski, has been awarded a Pitt University Honors College Community-Based Research Fellowship for the spring!
-We are even happier to report Gabby is using her fellowship to help PACES!
-PACES is serving as the community partner for Gabby's research.
-Gabby will research, consult with her faculty mentors, and work with PACES director Emily Lilly to develop a studio arts outreach program for a local public high school.
+PACES is pleased to announce our former intern, Gabrielle Kozlowski, was awarded a Pitt University Honors College Community-Based Research Fellowship for the spring 2017 semester!
+We are even happier to report Gabby used her fellowship to help PACES!
+PACES served as the community partner for Gabby's research.
+Gabby researched, consulted with her faculty mentors, and worked with PACES director Emily Lilly to develop a studio arts outreach program for a local public high school.
 In this uncertain political and funding climate, PACES remains committed to doing what we can to ensure public school students in Allegheny County receive enriching educational opportunities.
 Sincere thanks to Gabby and the University of Pittsburgh for helping us maintain this commitment.

 Internship Description and How to Apply

-Targeting Undergraduate Students Majoring in Studio Arts, History of Art and Architecture, Arts Education, Arts Management, or Related Field
+Targeting Undergraduate Students Majoring in Education, Psychology, Communications, Urban Studies, Social Work, Non-profit Management, Studio Arts, History of Art and Architecture, Arts Education, Arts Management, or Related Field

 This is an unpaid, volunteer internship and, as such, PACES will be as flexible as possible when arranging the intern work schedule.
 We have experience with students completing internships for college credit, should that be a condition required by the intern applicant.
 Interns are expected to complete between 80-120 work hours during the internship.

-End Date: Mid-December 2017 (based on college schedule)
+End Date: late April 2019 (based on college schedule)

 Send a cover letter, resume, and reference information (name and contact information) for someone who can attest to your work ethic to: info@PittsburghACES.org.
 Be sure to mark our email address as approved so responses do not end up in spam folders.